Chlorine & Building Materials Project: Phase 1 Africa, The Americas, and Europe

 Healthy Building Network’s Chlorine & Building Materials project delivers an open access accounting of the technologies, markets, and pollution associated with chlorine production around the world.

 Phase 1 of this project (released in July 2018) covers North and South America, Africa, and Europe.

 Links to Phase 1 products, including maps, spreadsheets, and a detailed report, are found below.
 Phase 2 (released in March 2019) covers Asia and includes global findings.

-The Chlorine & Building Materials project is supported in part by subscribers to our Subscription Research program.
+The Chlorine & Building Materials project was supported in part by subscribers to our Subscription Research program.
 Current subscribers include: Carnegie, Designtex, Humanscale, Interface, Metroflor/Halstead, and Tarkett.

-We seek additional subscriptions to maintain and expand this research in 2019 and beyond.
-Building product manufacturers and others can support this project through HBN’s Subscription Research program.
-For further information, including subscriber benefits, please contact firstname.lastname@example.org.
+Do you have a research topic that would benefit multiple stakeholders?
+Building product manufacturers and others can “crowd-fund” research through HBN’s Subscription Research program.
+For further information, including subscriber benefits, please contact email@example.com.
 If you are interested in supporting HBN Research, donate today.

-Download the full report using the "download pdf" at left, and see supplemental information below.
+Download the Phase 1 report using the "download pdf" at left, and see supplemental information below.